A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-Anomaly detection of time series data is of immense value in many real-time monitoring applications.
+Anomaly detection for time series data is of immense value in many real-time monitoring applications.
 It is also challenging due to the lack of labeled data.
-In this task, we consider the reconstruction-based unsupervised anomaly detection which are widely applied for time series.
-On this premise, the models learn to represent and reconstruct the normal data, thus abnormal time points can be detected with large reconstruction error \cite{xu2021anomaly}.
-Therefore, this task is quite challenging about the quality of the representation learned by the model.
-In this task, we experiment on five widely-adopted time series anomaly detection datasets.
-Information of the datasets is summarized in Table \ref{tab:addata}.
-We include \cite{xu2021anomaly} as a task-specific baseline method following \cite{wu2023timesnet} for comprehensive and fair comparison.
-We calculate and report the point-wise precision, recall, and F1-score of the detection result, and use F1-score to compare the performance of different methods.
+In this task, we leverage the popular paradigm of reconstruction-based unsupervised framework for anomaly detection.
+On this premise, a model learns to represent and reconstruct the normal data, thus abnormal data points can be detected with large reconstruction errors.
+Therefore, it is critical to learn high quality representations with the model.
+We experiment on five widely-adopted anomaly detection datasets for time series analysis, whose information is summarized in Table~\ref{tab:addata}.

+We include the Anomaly Transformer~\cite{xu2022anomaly} as a task-specific baseline for comparison.
+Anomaly Transformer is one of the latest Transformer-based methods tailor-made for reconstruction-based unsupervised anomaly detection.
+It proposes a special Anomaly-Attention mechanism and a minimax strategy to learn and amplify the normal-abnormal associations.

+For the experiment, we preprocess the datasets by splitting the time series into non-overlapping segments.
+In the training phase, we train the model to represent and reconstruct the input by minimizing reconstruction loss, which is the MSE between the model input and output.
+In the testing phase, we compute the difference between the test reconstruction loss of a data point and the average training reconstruction loss.
+If the difference is higher than a threshold, the data point is treated as an anomaly.
+The threshold values for different datasets are set as those in~\cite{wu2023timesnet}.
+We report the point-wise precision, recall, and F1-score of the detection results, and use F1-score to compare the performance of different methods.